superluminar-io/aws_fundamentals_workshop/docs/labs/lab_4/1_hands_on.md

      1. In the AWS Management Console, navigate to the EC2 service and select load balancer.
      2. Find the DNS name of the Application Load Balancer.
      3. Open a new tab in your web browser and paste the URL.
-     4. You should see a web page indicating the nginx is running.
+     4. You should see a message indicating the web app is running.

 2. **Verify a Bucket Policy**